Pekka Sassi: Scripted stories

-The fourth film of the series, "After Everything" (2014) emphasises visual narrative and is exceptionally long (28 minutes) compared with Sassi's usually very short videos.
+The fourth film of the series, "After Everything" (2014) emphasises visual narrative and is long (28 minutes) compared with Sassi's usually very short videos.
 The film was produced with support from the Finnish Film Foundation and premiered at the Tampere film festival of 2014.
 "After Everything" shows a dystopian world where brutality and inhumanity are part of everyday routine.
 The atmosphere of doom is emphasised by the combination of black and white footage, harsh settings and industrial noise music.

 Sassi taps into the conventions and phenomena of contemporary media culture and moves beyond.
 "Sassi's moving images work like modern poetry or jazz; flirting with existing, recognizable structures and genres – and simultaneously constructing something new in an intuitive way."

 The approach is explicit in "The Dead House" (2003), a horror film constructed following the clichés of the genre but shot in a dollhouse.
 According to Sassi, "The Dead House" is a "make-believe movie."
 In another piece of work, "It's All Around Us Now, Frank" (2006), a Western created in the spirit of Twin Peaks and emphasising narrative through sound, two male characters are forced to face the unknown and their own fears.

 Abstract moving image

 A parallel strand in Sassi's work combines optical, kinetic and constructivist art with the tradition of abstract experimental film.
-Some of his works are characterised by creative integration of simple, and sometimes random, auditory and visual elements detected in the surrounding world.
+Some of his works show creative integration of simple, and sometimes random, auditory and visual elements detected in the surrounding world.
 In a series of experimental films called "Domestic Studies in Cosmology" a new planet is discovered at the bottom of a paper coffee cup ("Void", 2004), a seagull circling around a pier creates a new galaxy ("Bird", 2004) and a black hole is found pulsating in a kitchen sink ("Schwarzschild Radius", 2004)."Pekka Sassi builds in a meaningful way a bridge between experimental modernism and contemporary art.
-In a certain manner, he is a formalist whose roots go back to the early days of experimental film in the beginning of the last century, but at the same time he is a filmmaker who reacts to the present and its themes and who puts together his material out of the congestion on offer."In "A Friend" (2016) characterised as kinetic and constructivist by Sassi, the moving image is composed of black and white lines and grids.
-Another recent work, "Colours" (2016), characterised as minimalist/constructivist, is a video installation where large colour surfaces are projected in succession on three walls in a 20-minute loop.
-The immersive work can be seen both as a painting and as moving image.
+In a certain manner, he is a formalist whose roots go back to the early days of experimental film in the beginning of the last century, but at the same time he is a filmmaker who reacts to the present and its themes and who puts together his material out of the congestion on offer."In "A Friend" (2016) an explicitly kinetic and constructivist work, the moving image is composed of black and white lines and grids.
+In contrast, the video installations "Colours" (2016) and "Moving Colours" (2020) are focussed on dialogue between colours, light, movement and sound.

+The minimalist/constructivist work "Colours" (2016) is a video installation where large geometric surfaces changing colour are projected on three walls in a 20-minute loop accompanied by a soundscape.
+The work can be seen both as a painting and as moving image.
 Sassi explains: "I explored what happens when the element of time is integrated into the examination of an abstract painting by cropping and synchronising images by means of moving image."
+The immersive work has been seen to push “the traditional boundaries of concrete art towards that of a holistic and spiritual experience.”